eslint/rfcs/designs/2023-test-rule-errors/README.md

 Note that this feature cannot be used for testing exceptions thrown by the rule tester itself, nor for testing syntax/parsing errors.

 This design is similar to the [API](https://github.com/ember-template-lint/ember-template-lint/blob/master/docs/plugins.md#rule-tests) that the linter [ember-template-lint](https://github.com/ember-template-lint/ember-template-lint) uses for testing rule exceptions, which could be referred to as prior art.

-Pros of this design vs. the [reuse `invalid` test cases](#reuse-invalid-test-cases) alternative:

-- Avoid overloading existing invalid test cases to serve additional purposes which could complicate the usage, documentation, and implementation logic
-- Avoid confusing third-party tooling that may be analyzing (e.g. linting in the case of [eslint-plugin-eslint-plugin](https://github.com/eslint-community/eslint-plugin-eslint-plugin)) or running invalid test cases with the assumption that they all report violations

-Cons vs. the [reusing `invalid` test cases](#reuse-invalid-test-cases) alternative:

-- Not able to share as much code with invalid test cases
-- Large change / addition to the API of rule tester, as opposed to just adding a single `error: true` property

 ### Implementation